Neighbors Helping Neighbors End Hunger

 The Heights Interfaith Ministries Food Pantry opened its doors June 25, 2009 to serve Houston families.
-Since that time, we have served more than 166,000 individuals and 43,000 families.
-We are 100% funded by donations and 100% volunteer-based with more than 30,000 volunteer hours since opening.
-Our youngest volunteer is 4 and our oldest is 92.
+Since that time, we have served more than 196,000 individuals and 53,000 families.
+We are 100% funded by donations and 100% volunteer-based with more than 45,000 volunteer hours since opening.

 We are a “Client Choice” Pantry, which means that our clients make their own food selections with the help of volunteers.
-We provide meat, eggs, produce and toiletries with each order.
-With the help of the community, we have continually grown to serve the needs of the neighbors.
-We are open Thursdays from 5 p.m. to 7 p.m. and Saturdays from 10 AM to Noon.
+We strive to provide meat, eggs, produce and toiletries with each order.
+With the help of the community, we have continually grown to serve the changing needs of the neighbors.
+We are open Thursdays from 4 PM to 5:30 PM and Saturdays from 10 AM to Noon.
 We serve residents of all ZIP codes in Houston, Texas.

 We are a proud member of the Houston Food Bank.
 About 80% of our food is purchased from the Houston Food Bank at low prices with the balance coming in through community donations and a small portion being purchased with Heights Interfaith Ministries Food Pantry funds.